gurrrrrrett3/light/docs/index.md

 ### Q: Is event order the same as roblox?

 No. Messages will be ordered per-message.
-This means that in an environment where you:
+This means that in an environment where you send 2 kinds of messages, you may end up with 2 contiguous lists of calls for each type.

 ```luau
 send(message_a)